 Upgrade also offers a line of credit up to $20,000 for most borrowers with its Visa Signature Upgrade Card.
 You can use it like a credit card, but like a traditional line of credit, each purchase has a fixed rate and term.
 Rates are between 6.99% and 29.99% APR.
 The card features 1.5% cash back on purchases once paid off.

 How Much Can You Borrow With Upgrade?

 Upgrade personal loans have a $1,000 minimum and $35,000 maximum borrowing limit.
 According to Upgrade, loans are commonly used to refinance credit cards, consolidate other debts, or finance a home improvement project or major purchase.
-While you aren’t limited to those uses, do note that you can’t use a personal loan to pay for college, investments, and/or illegal activities (of course).

 The amount you are approved to borrow is based on your personal credit history and other financial factors.
 You might also qualify for a loan amount or better interest rate by using your personal car as collateral.